No. 4 SDSU beats Wyoming 72-55 to match Leonard's 20-0 start - WHIZ News

-The Aztecs (20-0, 9-0 Mountain West), the nation’s only unbeaten team, equaled the 20-0 start by the 2010-11 team led by Kawhi Leonard.
-That team reached the Sweet 16 for the first time in school history before finishing 34-3.
+The Aztecs (20-0, 9-0 Mountain West) remained the nation’s only unbeaten team.
+They equaled the 20-0 start by the 2010-11 team, which reached the Sweet 16 for the first time in school history before finishing 34-3.

+“It’s good to realize we’re up there with arguably probably the best team here,” said Flynn, a junior guard who transferred from Washington State.
+“But like we’ve said previously, they didn’t stop there.
+They went on to a Sweet 16.
+We’ve got a lot more work to do to even be in the conversation with that team still.”

+Matt Mitchell agreed, saying the comparison with Leonard’s team is “great notabilty to be up there, but we don’t get a banner for 20-0.
+We’ve got to keep pushing.”

 SDSU also matched the longest winning streak in school history, set with that opening run in 2010-11 and matched by the 2013-14 team, which also reached the Sweet 16.